Peaceful holidays : La Plagne is committed

 When will the resort be open?

-The resort itself (not the ski area) will be open to welcome you for the Christmas holidays.
+The resort itself (not the ski area) is open to welcome you.
 All our staff are currently mobilised to update the information regarding which of the retail areas are open or closed on www.la-plagne.com, as and when they get the information from the resort’s professionals.
 Please note that some restaurants will be proposing takeaway food.

 Thank you for your patience and your understanding.